node-red/node-red.github.io/about/community/index.md

  - the [Node-RED forum](https://discourse.nodered.org)
  - the [slack team](https://nodered.org/slack)

-There is also the Google Groups based [mailing list](https://groups.google.com/forum/#!forum/node-red), but we are in the process of moving the community over to the new [Node-RED forum](https://discourse.nodered.org).
+The project used the Google Groups based [mailing list](https://groups.google.com/forum/#!forum/node-red), but that is now a read-only archive..
-The Google Group will become a read-only archive at some point in the near future.

 These are the best places to get started if you're stuck on something, think you may have hit a bug, have a suggestion for the greatest feature ever or if you just